ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 ---------------------------
 1. Required packages
 2. Supported kernels
-3. Supported f-divergences / entropy functions
+3. Supported $f$-divergences / entropy functions
 4. Supported targets

 Required packages
 ---------------------------
-This scirpy requires the following Python packages.
+This script requires the following Python packages.
 We tested the code with Python 3.11.7 and the following package versions:

 * torch 2.1.2
 * scipy 1.12.0